linkchecker/linkchecker/doc/src/man/linkcheckerrc.rst

 CssSyntaxCheck
 ^^^^^^^^^^^^^^

-Check the syntax of HTML pages by submitting their URLs to the online W3C CSS validator.
-If a page URL is not accessible to the validator no check is performed and no warning given.
+Check the syntax of CSS stylesheets by submitting their URLs to the online W3C CSS validator.
+If a stylesheet URL is not accessible to the validator no check is performed and no warning given.
 See https://jigsaw.w3.org/css-validator/manual.html#expert.